-Developing your own plan can be a benefit if you have past experience with developing study plans, including diagnosing your strengths and weaknesses, choosing the best books and online materials to address your particular issues, planning your time wisely, sticking to a schedule, and, most importantly, teaching yourself.
-A lot of free resources are available to help you with these steps; for example, here’s an article that will help you Develop a Study Plan.
+Developing your own study plan can be a benefit if you have past experience with developing study plans, including diagnosing your strengths and weaknesses, choosing the best books and online materials to address your particular issues, planning your time wisely, sticking to a schedule, and, most importantly, teaching yourself.
+A lot of free resources are available to help you with these steps.

-You can also choose to work just from books; the Developing a Study Plan article linked above talks more about the kinds of materials you’ll need.
+You can also choose to work just from books.
 The basic books might cost you about $250 to $350, while a more advanced interactive learning program might set you back about $500 to $1,000.

 If you have generally done well on standardized tests in the past, are disciplined, and aren’t looking for an extra-large (200+ points) score increase, then self-study may be the option for you.